jssnyder3/GA-DSI-projects/projects/Capstone/README.md

 Therefore, this analysis is broken out into three sets of notebooks, each outlining an alternative approach to handling the missing data in words.csv and the other EMI data:

-        1) Categorizing the 82 words in words.csv into 11 categories, then dropping any rows in the larger dataset with null values.
+- Approach 1: Categorizing the 82 words in words.csv into 11 categories, then dropping any rows in the larger dataset with null values.
 In each category, if a user marks a 1 for any word in the category (marking "yes, the artist sounds like this word"), then the overall category is marked with a 1.
 If no words are marked with a 1, the category receives a 0.
-This approach is meant to not overweight any categories with words that have more words (and therefore more potential 1's) than other categories.
+This approach is meant to not overweight any categories with words that
-        2) Same approach as above, but using the _fraction_ of words marked with 1 over total words in the category.
+- Approach 2: Same approach as above, but using the _fraction_ of words marked with 1 over total words in the category.
 This approach is meant to give more weight to categories that have more words with 1's than others.
 In addition, I then impute any remaining null values with the mean value of their respective column.
-        3) I do not categorize any words but drop any columns that have less than less than 100,000 non-null values (~47% missing data).
+- Approach 3: I do not categorize any words but drop any columns that have less than less than 100,000 non-null values (~47% missing data).
 This drops 39 features of more than 100.
 I then impute any remaining null values with the mean value of their respective column.

 Since the Kaggle competition was judged based on root mean squared error, I am judging my three approaches using the same metric:
 - Approach 1: 15.19